-D. Assets, Liabilities and Net Position/Fund Balances
+D. Assets, Liabilities, Deferred Inflows of Resources and Net Position/Fund Balances

 1. Deposits and Investments

 Cash and cash equivalents include cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.